spotify/helios/README.md

     ./helios-services/target/helios-services_0.0.27-SNAPSHOT_all.deb
     ./helios-tools/target/helios_0.0.27-SNAPSHOT_all.deb

-The Debian package in the helios-tools directory contains the Helios CLI tool.
+The deb package in the helios-tools directory contains the Helios CLI tool.

-The `helios-services` Debian package is a shared dependency of both the agent and the master.
-Install it and either the `helios-agent` or `helios-master` Debian package on each agent and master, respectively.
+The `helios-services` deb package is a shared dependency of both the agent and the master.
+Install it and either the `helios-agent` or `helios-master` deb package on each agent and master, respectively.

 Other Software You Might Want To Consider
 -----------------------------------------